tonethar/IGME-330-Master/notes/HW-canvas-life.md

 <hr>

-8) We can test the `getLivingNeighbors()` nethod in the browser - below we are checking the cell at x=1,y=1 ("over 1, down 1") - and see that the code correctly says that the cell has 2 neighbors (in this case at NE and SE)
+8) We can test the `getLivingNeighbors()` method in the browser - below we are checking the cell at x=1,y=1 ("over 1, down 1") - and see that the code correctly says that the cell has 2 neighbors (in this case at NE and SE)

 ![screenshot](_images/HW-canvas-life-7.jpg)